anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 collapse
 --------

-:code:`collapse` - if value in tag is null, empty or empty array, it will hide block that contains this tag (table rows, bullet list item or chapter).
+:code:`collapse` - if value in tag is null, empty or empty array, it will hide block that contains this tag (table rows or bullet list item).
 It can be used to conditionaly hide blocks of document.
 If there are no table rows, bullet list items or chapters around this tag, you can wrap it into a table cell with invisible borders.
 Thus, you define borders of your block to hide.
 Then add tag with :code:`collapse` formatter to hide this table cell if value in the tag is empty.
 In most cases it is better to use this formatter with the `hide <#hide>`_ formatter as in the example below.
 It prevents the engine from displaying unnesessary tag value.

 Read the article describing `how to hide content blocks <conditionally-hide-blocks.html>`_ for additional information.